LincolnTechOpenSource/lincoln-gps/README.md

 path between two locations and then display it on map, as well as search and filter through locations in order to see them on the map.

+_Note:_ In cases where two entities (i.e., separate locations in the table) must occupy the same SVG location, add a **data-id** attribute to the element which serves as a space delimited array of all location IDs that should reside at that element.

 ## History

 * 06/01/16: Added graph library to default ionic template